cotrino/language_KnowledgeMap/README.md

 A KnowledgeMap looks like this:
 ![KnowledgeMap](https://raw.githubusercontent.com/cotrino/language_KnowledgeMap/master/images/KnowledgeMap.png)

-An interactive demo visualization is available here: [interactive demo](http://localhost:8090/root/language_KnowledgeMap/raw/d38a4562a2dc187ea834d3b5dceba5065c99434c/client/demo.html)
+An interactive demo visualization is available here: [interactive demo at cotrino.com](http://www.cotrino.com/2016/03/knowledgemap/)

 There is also another visualization of the individual pages about which questions were asked:
 ![Page visualization](https://raw.githubusercontent.com/cotrino/language_KnowledgeMap/master/images/page_visualization.png)